denis-neagu/prime-number-api/README.md

    great tool for speeding up performance on calculations that aren't yet cached.
 However, this has to be safely managed by setting a cache threshold relative to the total available memory to avoid memory consumptions growing indefinitely which would crash our application and be an inefficient way to implement caching.
-In addition to a threshold, I've implemented a cache reset, so when the threshold is reached we clear our cache to ensure a risk-free environment and running out of memory.
+In addition to a threshold, I've implemented a cache reset, so when the threshold is reached we clear our cache to ensure a risk-free environment and avoid running out of memory.
+Furthermore, Spring Boot caching provides an easier approach to caching due to out the box implementation for time-to-live and evicting, and although my manual cache implementation was more complicated, in the end it was more performant than Spring Boot's caching.
    <br>
 4. The best algorithm for the job depends on multiple constraints such as: input size, available threads, and memory.
    For example, a Concurrent Segmented Sieve is highly-performant for large input sizes, but uses a lot of memory due Multithreading